Ph.D. Recipients and their Current Positions

 - Jarin Eisenberg, M.A., 2009, Chief Operating Officer of Groundswell Startups & The Deffebach Community Development Initiative in Melbourne, FL

-- Alexander A. Hernandez, M.A., 2009, Instructional Assistant Professor, Texas A&M University
+- Alexander A. Hernandez, M.A., 2009, Instructional Associate Professor & Co-Director, Summer Research Experience for Undergraduates Program, Texas A&M University

 - Shawn Perkins, M.A., 2007, Field Interviewer at NORC at the University of Chicago

-- Christina Partin, M.A., 2006, Master Instructor of Sociology, University of South Florida
+- Christina Partin, M.A., 2006, Professor of Instruction, University of South Florida

 - Ilir Disha, M.A., 2005, Assistant Professor, Borough of Manhattan Community College

-- William Force, M.A., 2005, Associate Professor, Western New England University
+- William Force, M.A., 2005, Assistant Professor, California State University, Fresno

 *Many others are completing doctoral programs at prestigious universities